Porcelain Vs Ceramic Sink

 6. Scratch Resistance

 The harder the surface, the higher the scratch resistance.
 By now, you already know that porcelain is harder than ceramic.
-However, with the proper care and maintenance, you can prevent scratches on your ceramic sink.
+However, with proper care and maintenance, you can prevent scratches on your ceramic sink.

 7. Repair & Maintenance